-Run the Qui ck Setup to manually configure your int ernet connectio on and wireless s settings.
-To continue please click the Nex kt button. - To exit, plea se click the Exit but ton.
+Run the Quick Setu to manually configure your internet connection and wireless settings.

+click the Next button.

+To exit, please click

 Figure 3-5 Quick Setup

 The Router will automatically detect the Internet connection.
 If the Internet is available, the Router will direct you to step 5 Wireless settings; otherwise, you need to continue with step 3 to choose WAN Connection Type.